jsvine/pdfplumber/docs/structure.md

 The `lang` field is often present as well, and contains a language code for the text content, e.g. `"EN-US"` or `"FR-CA"`.

-There are a number of other fields which may be present, but probably are not, including `id`, `title`, `alt_text`, and `actual_text`.
+The `alt_text` field will be present if the author has helpfully added alternate text to an image.
+In theory, `title` and `actual_text` may also be present, but not all tools seem to support these.

-These are *probably* only found on images.
-Support for these is uncertain until I find some PDFs that actually contain them.
+The `id` field is of unknown origin and use.
+Please find a PDF that contains it so we can test it.

-Likewise, attributes for structure elements (which, confusingly, come as a *list* of dictionaries) are not supported because I haven't got a PDF using them to test with yet.
+Likewise, attributes for structure elements (which, confusingly, come as a *list* of dictionaries) are not supported because I haven't found a PDF using them to test with yet.

 # Marked Content Sections